About Astrolearn Astrology Library

 It details not only publications’ key attributes (author / editor, title, publisher name and address, year), but also, in the cases of all books published before 1960 and most hardbacks, academic books and historical works published since then, binding format details and full pagination information.

 It is our hope further to develop the bibliography in the future with an evaluative role facilitating the critically informed selection by astrologers and students of the history of astrology of important primary and secondary source materials in different areas of the subject.
-The catalogue as it stands is expected to be of use to bibliophile collectors of astrology books and antiquarian booksellers, in addition to those searching purely for a guide to the information content of astrological literature.
+As of May 2025, work is underway on a series of select bibliographies dedicated to particular areas of the subject, which can be found indexed under the Book Lists section of the Articles page.
+Many more of these are expected to follow.

 A special collection of books and journals donated by Dr. Geoffrey Dean was gratefully received in Sweden in the Spring of 2016 and subsequently shelved in the Autumn of 2018 following the relocation of the library to the United Kingdom.
 Its periodical holdings and directly astrologically relevant book holdings that do not duplicate titles already held have since been fully integrated into our library catalogue, although some books of tangential relevance have been shelved separately and remain to be catalogued.